Thermoelectricity

 efficiencies of the two processes being no longer

 equal when a magnetic field is added.
-Finally, we
+Moreover, we

 have shown [3] that when non-unitary noise effects